How to Build a Creative Strategy That Works (+Template)

 What is a creative strategy in communication?

-At the most basic, creative strategy pertains to a company’s plan of action to achieve its business goals and objectives
+At the most basic level, creative strategy pertains to a company’s plan of action to achieve its business goals and objectives

 That said, the creative strategy should be an intentional blueprint to foster long-term business growth.
 Building the strategy involves: